mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ```

-...we know that `this.props.session` would have the updated value of `session` inside of the resolve callback of the promise returned by the first invocation of `dispatch`.
+...we know that `this.props.session` will have the updated value of `session` inside of the resolve callback of the promise returned by the first invocation of `dispatch`.

 # Conclusion

-In this blog post we explored four state management anti-patterns for React with Redux.
-We discussed their consequences and proposed sample solutions for dealing with:
+In this blog post we explored four basic state management anti-patterns in Redux:

 - State duplication
 - Wrong information expert
 - Implicit state duplication
 - Overwriting state updates

+We discussed their consequences and proposed sample solutions.
 In the next post I'll share a few lessons I learned about testing.